radical-cybertools/radical.pilot/docs/source/machconf.rst

 =============================================

 XSEDE resources require using gsissh instead of ssh.
-Once the gsissh and myproxy are successfully installed, one need to aquire a X509 certificate:
+Once the gsissh and myproxy are successfully installed, one need to acquire a X509 certificate:

 .. code-block:: bash